Darin Fredrickson, renowned Master Surveillant Reveals…

-Master Surveillant courses will teach you surveillance skills through our entertaining and engaging online and field skills courses.
-Whether you are a public or private investigator, novice or seasoned veteran, you will learn from these courses.
+Master Surveillant courses will teach you surveillance skills through real-world experiences both online and in the field.
+Whether you are an public or private investigator, novice or seasoned veteran, you will gain knowledge from these courses.

 Hi, my name is Darin Fredrickson.

 I’m the author of the best selling book, Fundamentals of Physical Surveillance, and numerous other security books (Charles C. Thomas Publisher).

 I have conducted physical surveillance for over 25 years.
 My surveillance career began in 1991 when I became a street cop and started working the streets of Phoenix, Arizona.
 I quickly learned that my passion was surveillance.
 Being in uniform, and driving a fully marked police cruiser did not deter me in the least.
 I learned how to conceal my police car and conduct surveillance on bars, apartments, houses, street sellers, or really anywhere drugs were being sold.
 Within a few years, I transferred to a Narcotics unit and no longer had to hide a uniform or police car.
 As a plainclothes detective, I learned how to hide in plain sight by blending with my environment.

 Whether it was the inner-city or an upscale suburb, I found ways to become invisible and get the evidence I needed to take down drug dealers.
 I honed my investigative and surveillance skills working drug investigations, yet after eight years realized I needed something more challenging.